lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-13-Isabelle_influences.md

 I simply invested in a copy of [Lambek and Scott](https://www.cambridge.org/gb/academic/subjects/mathematics/logic-categories-and-sets/introduction-higher-order-categorical-logic?format=PB&isbn=9780521356534).
 In a [new paper](https://rdcu.be/cQnjt), I described Isabelle as it worked with this logical framework.
 Both papers refer extensively to both de Bruijn and Martin-Löf.
+In particular, I note that Martin-Löf's "theory of arities and expressions" is precisely the typed $\lambda$-calculus with one base type.

 ### Natural deduction